Harvard International Relations Council: Staff

-The HMUN 2017 conference had a staff of 235 Harvard undergraduates.
+The HMUN 2024 conference has a staff of over 200 Harvard undergraduates.

 Staff members are organized into three groups: the Secretariat, the Senior Staff, and the Junior Staff.

 Secretariat

 The Secretariat consists of the top-level officers of Harvard Model United Nations who oversee all branches and activities of the conference.

-There are nine Secretariat members: the Secretary-General, who is responsible for the conference as a whole, the Director-General, who is the administrative head of the conference, the Comptroller, who is responsible for conference finances, and six Under-Secretaries-General in the various branches of the conference: administration, business, Innovation & Technology, and the three substantive organs, the General Assembly, the Economic and Social Council & Regional Bodies, and the Specialized Agencies.
-The DG, Comptroller, Administration, and Business organs comprise the executive organs, and Innovation and Technology are both a substantive and an executive organ.
+There are ten Secretariat members: the Secretary-General, who is responsible for the conference as a whole, the Director-General, who is the administrative head of the conference, the Comptroller, who is responsible for conference finances, and seven Under-Secretaries-General in the various branches of the conference: Administration, Business, Operations, and the four Substantive organs which include the General Assembly, the Economic and Social Council, the Regional Bodies, and the Specialized Agencies.
+The DG, Comptroller, Administration, Operations, and Business organs comprise the executive organs.

-The Secretary-General is elected annually in March by the board of directors of the IRC and the outgoing staff of the previous conference.
+The Secretary-General is elected annually in March by the Board of Directors of the International Relations Council and the outgoing staff of the previous conference.

 He or she is traditionally a member of the past year's Secretariat, along with the Director-General.
 The remaining Secretariat members are appointed by the Secretary-General in coordination with the Secretary-General of HNMUN.
-For HMUN 2018, Andrew R. Chang will serve as Secretary-General and Marija Jevtic will serve as Director-General.
+For HMUN 2025, Calvin Osborne will serve as Secretary-General and Nicholas Yang will serve as Director-General.

-Senior Staff
+Senior staff

 The senior staff, like the secretariat, includes both executive and substantive staffers.

 On the executive side, senior staff are the direct deputies of their respective USG.
 Each organ has several senior staff filling various responsibilities: